-Warm up with this Rich Roast Pepper and Chickpea Stew!
-Packed with roasted peppers, chickpeas, and bold spices, it’s a hearty and delicious meal.
-Perfect for cosy nights!
+Warm up with this Rich Roast Pepper & Chickpea Stew-loaded with smoky roasted peppers, tender chickpeas, and bold spices!
+A vegan, gluten-free, and Mediterranean-friendly comfort dish perfect for cozy nights.
+Healthy, hearty, and full of flavor!

-This veggie dish is ideal for a fast meal on busy days.
-Whether served as a main course or a snack, it’s bound to leave everyone wanting more.
+This veggie dish is low calorie, ideal for a fast meal on busy days.
+Whether served as a main course or a snack, it's bound to leave everyone wanting more.

 Give these tasty vegan options a try!
-Enjoy a comforting bowl of Vegan Lentil Soup, explore 21 Vegan Recipes for a variety of delicious meals, and savour the plant-based Chickpea Ratatouille with tender chickpeas and roasted veggies.
+Enjoy a comforting bowl of Vegan Lentil Soup, explore 21 easy vegan meals for beginners for a variety of delicious meals, and savour the plant-based easy chickpea ratatouille (one-pot vegan) with tender chickpeas and roasted veggies.

-You should also try our Tuna Rice Salad, Grilled Eggplant Salad, Couscous Salmon Salad, Roasted Cauliflower with Yogurt and Chimichurri or Gnocchi with Pesto and Zucchini for a quick delicious lunch or dinner.
+You should also try our Tuna Rice Salad, Grilled Eggplant Salad, Couscous Salmon Salad, Roasted Cauliflower with Yoghurt and Chimichurri or Gnocchi with Pesto and Zucchini for a quick, delicious lunch or dinner.

 This recipe for Rich Roast Pepper and Chickpea Stew is a hit because it's quick, easy, and uses basic ingredients.
 Roasted peppers and chickpeas are always a family favourite, and here they're made even tastier with bold spices and herbs.